Tuesday, March 27, 2012

 Post Office Receiver Handstamp

-IRO - UNEC Post Office receiver
+IRO - UNEC Post Office cachet used as a receiver

 February 11, 1950